JoshMiles/tccsite/docs/P03/70-to-79-People/72-Suspects-and-People-of-Interest/index.md

 share: true
 shared: true
 staged: true
-category: "P03/70-to-79-People/72-Suspects-and-People-of-Interest"
+category: P03/70-to-79-People/72-Suspects-and-People-of-Interest
-jid: "P03.72.01"
+jid: P03.72.01
-pro: "P03"
+pro: P03
 ac: "72"
 id: "01"
-jarea: "70-79 People"
+jarea: 70-79 People
-jcat: "72 Suspects and People of Interest"
+jcat: 72 Suspects and People of Interest
-desc: "Profiles about any suspects and/or people of interest."
+desc: Profiles about any suspects and/or people of interest.
-friendlyname: "Suspects and People of Interest Index"
+friendlyname: Suspects and People of Interest Index
-title: "index"
+title: index
-alias: "P03-72-01, Suspects and People of Interest Index"
+alias: P03-72-01, Suspects and People of Interest Index
 ---

 >[!info]- Location: P03.72.01
 >**Area:** P03 - 70-79 People
 >**Category:** 72 - 72 Suspects and People of Interest